 3. No More Snail Mail: I have a theory that there are three types of mail: regular mail, express mail, and via-Afghanistan-on-the-back-of-a-snail mail.
 The latter is preferred by clients sending us checks.
 We all know the stress of waiting for an important check that was supposedly sent weeks ago.
 Getting paid by PayPal solves this problem in an instant.
 It’s worth the fees to make cash flow stress a thing of the past.
 Alternatively, bank transfers show up within hours and have token fees.
 If the client insists on paying by check, ask them to send it via courier or express mail.
 Offer to cover the extra cost.
 Or travel with your kids by bus to Beersheva to pick it up in person.
 Do whatever it takes to avoid the excruciating snail mail wait.

 4. Ditch the Late-Payers: Clients who pay weeks or months after the expected date cause us stress and financial damage, not to mention lost time chasing them.
-It doesn’t matter if they are a nice people, or a worthwhile organization, or a well-known company that looks to so good on your client list.
+It doesn’t matter if they are a nice people, or a worthwhile organization, or a well-known company that looks to oh-so-good on your client list.
 In business terms they are what we call “a bad client.”
 They only way you can continue to work for bad clients is if you otherwise have decent cash flow and don’t need the money to survive.
 When the payments finally arrive, consider them a gift from G-d.

 5. Raise Your Prices: If you have a solid client base yet are suffering from a cash flow crunch, raising your prices can make a big difference.
 It can take confidence to up your rates, but it is the easiest way to increase earnings without working harder.